 10 Ways to Keep Your Home Warm This Winter

 It’s getting cold outside and when it does, we want our homes to be toasty warm.
+Some of us for sure want to travel to warm destinations, like Thailand, and stay in some lovely house on white sand beach.
 But we don’t want to touch the thermostat.
 We all know the usual practices of bundling up and lighting a fire, but there are a few tricks you might be missing.

 Set ceiling fans to turn clockwise.

 You may not know it but your ceiling fan should be changed when cold weather approaches.
 Most fans have a simple switch by the motor that switches the direction that the blades spin.
 By adjusting your fan to spin clockwise in the winter at a low speed, you push the warm air that rises to the ceiling back down into the room.

 Close off unused rooms.

 Keeping the doors closed to areas that you’re not using will help contain the heat you have in the areas where you want it.
 Keep doors to closets, laundry room, and any other seldom used rooms closed.
 Close the heat vents in those rooms too, this will redirect the heat to where you need it most.

 If you spend most of your time in just one or two rooms of the house, keep those doors closed to hold the heat within the room.